 The ECCE Working Group consisted of Dr Anne Meade as chair, and nine members (including eight women) who were either officials from various government departments or from Māori and Pacific Island community organisations.
 There were twelve meetings of the Working Group from March to July 1988, with the report being launched on 22 September 1988.

 As the Picot report had been released in April 1988, the ECCE Working Group made the decision to use that framework as the basis of the ECCE recommendations.
 This included the idea that the Department of Education and the Regional Education Boards would be replaced by a smaller, policy focused Ministry of Education that dealt directly with autonomous units – schools, in the case of the Picot report, and ECCE centres, in the case of the Meade report.
 This was an opportunity for the predominantly feminist ECCE Working Group to create an ECCE administration structure that included childcare alongside the previously preferred sessional services such as Kindergarten and Playcentre.
 All centres which met the minimum criteria would be licensed and therefore receive a funding subsidy and be subject to monitoring requirements.
-Centres could do what they chose to with the money so long as they continued to meet minimum standards.
+Centres could do what they chose with the money so long as they continued to meet minimum standards.
 This meant they could continue to promote their particular philosophy (for example, Playcentre’s philosophy of parents as educators) but the funding and administration would not be dependent on service type.
 In fact, the idea was that the umbrella associations such as the Playcentre Federation and the Kindergarten Associations would become obsolete as the Ministry would deal directly with centres (although that never occurred in practice).

 The Meade report addressed the public perceptions of childcare directly with a section debunking myths about childcare that were “based on the view that a woman’s place was in the home” (ECCE Working Group, 1988, p.
 11) and further outlining the benefits of ECCE for children, families and society in general.
 Partly to counter the views of the Treasury briefing for the incoming government in 1987, the argument was made that ECCE was essential for the healthy functioning of society, and although families had the primary responsibility for young children, they could not be expected to have all the expertise or resources to do this without society’s support.
-Therefore the report argued that the government had a responsibility for partially funding ECCE, setting and monitoring standards, contributing to the costs of training staff, and planning provision to ensure equitable access.
+Therefore the report argued that government had a responsibility for partially funding ECCE, setting and monitoring standards, contributing to the costs of training staff, and planning provision to ensure equitable access.
 Most of this fell within the neo-liberal idea of contracting out service provision – ECCE centres would be funded to produce services of a specified standard – which made the general concept acceptable to the government.
 Planning of provision rather than leaving it to the market was perhaps less acceptable, but even the funding of childcare services through the new Ministry of Education represented a more planned approach than the previous system.

 Funding for ECCE was described in the Meade report as being in crisis, with immediate action being required.
 The main funding arrangement proposed was a bulk grant based on a universal hourly rate for child attendance to replace all the various grants and subsidies that existed.
 This was to be alongside a discretionary grant system for specific projects such as the establishment or upgrading of a service, and a property loans scheme.
 The report recommended the continuation of the fees subsidy targeted at low-income families through the Department of Social Welfare.
 The key question then was what amount the universal hourly rate should be.
-The Meade report outlined a range of options, from $2.00 per hour (equating to approximately what was already allocated, around $98 million, but with no funding for quality improvement), to $3.50 per hour (at which the kindergartens would receive the same as what they were already receiving, with other services receiving more than current funding), to $4.00 per hour (recommended by the Working Group) and up to $5.00 per hour (the Working Group’s preferred rate).
+The Meade report outlined a range of options, from $2.00 per hour (equating approximately to what was already allocated, around $98 million, but with no funding for quality improvement), to $3.50 per hour (at which the kindergartens would receive the same as what they were already receiving, with other services receiving more than current funding), to $4.00 per hour (recommended by the Working Group) and up to $5.00 per hour (the Working Group’s preferred rate).
 The report made the statement that “in total, government support for high-quality early childhood care and education on an equitable basis may require around $250 million per year” (p.
 69).
 This would require extra funding of $150 million for ECCE, a figure that was talked about in the media reports but was rejected as unrealistic by the government.

 After the Meade report was released on 22 September 1988, the public was given less than two months to give feedback to the government.
 There were more than 1,000 submissions in that time.
 The response was mostly positive for the general thrust of the recommendations, although centres and organisations were unsure of what it would mean for their particular service.
 The government released its policy response, Before Five, in December.